 Abstract:

 Changes in winter conditions, such as decreased ice coverage and duration, have been observed in the Laurentian Great Lakes over the past 20+ years and hypothetically linked to low Coregonus spp. survival to age-1.
 Most cisco (Coregonus artedi) populations are autumn spawners whose embryos incubate under ice throughout the winter.
-The quantity and quality of light during winter is regulated by ice and snow coverage, and light has been shown to affect embryo survival and development in some teleosts.
+The quantity of light during winter is regulated by ice coverage, and light has been shown to affect embryo survival and development in some teleosts.
 We experimentally evaluated how cisco embryos from lakes Superior and Ontario responded to three light treatments that represented day-light intensity under 0-10, 40-60, and 90-100% ice coverage.
 Embryonic response measures included two developmental factors (embryo survival and incubation period) and two morphological traits (length-at-hatch and yolk-sac volume).
 Embryo survival was highest at the medium light treatment and decreased at high and low treatments for both populations suggesting cisco may be adapted to withstand some light exposure from inter-annual variability in ice coverage.
 Light intensity had no overall effect on length of incubation.
 Length-at-hatch decreased with increasing light in Lake Superior, but had no effect in Lake Ontario.
 Yolk-sac volume was positively correlated with increasing light in Lake Superior and negatively correlated in Lake Ontario.
 Contrasting responses in embryo development between lakes suggests differences in populations’ flexibility to light.
 These results provide a step towards better understanding the recent high variability observed in coregonine recruitment and may help predict what the future of this species may look like under current climate trends.

 Keywords: Coregonus; cisco; climate change; embryo incubation; ice coverage; light intensity